arcus-azure/arcus-api-gateway-poc/README.md

 3. Create a Bacon API based on the OpenAPI spec of our local API ([url](http://localhost:789/api/docs/index.html))
 4. Make Bacon API available locally
 5. Run solution with Docker Compose
-6. Get bacon by calling the self-hosted gateway - GET http://localhost:700/api/v1/bacon
+6. Get bacon by calling the self-hosted gateway - GET http://localhost:700/market/bacon/api/v1/bacon
+  - Ensure to add the `X-API-Key` header with your subscription key

 ## Observability